 The Swiss food and beverage company has set a goal of reducing its CO2 emissions by 50% by 2030.
-To achieve this, Nestlé has committed to have sourced 50% of all their ingredients from regenerative agriculture by then.
+To achieve this, Nestlé has committed to having sourced 50% of all their ingredients from regenerative agriculture by then.

-To reduce the carbon footprint of their products and scope 2 and 3 emissions, Nestlé has reduced the packaging materials in its coffee and nutritional products, developed a water-saving technology for its coffee machines, and invested in carbon-reducing technologies for refrigeration systems.
+To reduce the carbon footprint of its products and scope 2 and 3 emissions, Nestlé has reduced the packaging materials in its coffee and nutritional products, developed a water-saving technology for its coffee machines, and invested in carbon-reducing technologies for refrigeration systems.

 Some other milestones stated in their Environmental impact report are:

 British Airways is one of the key investors in Sustainable Aviation Fuel (SAF), being the first airline in the world to use SAF produced on a commercial scale in the UK.
 The company plans to invest $400 million in the development of this game-changer product in the aviation industry.
-This is one of their main actions towards getting to being a carbon neutral company in 2050.
+This is one of their main actions towards getting to being a carbon-neutral company in 2050.

 Other actions include:

+Bosch understands that knowledge is the key to long-term success.
 In 2020, Bosch became the first global industrial company to achieve carbon neutrality.
 Their climate action is currently based in 4 levers (in order of priority):

 The optimization of these four levers is how they could achieve carbon neutrality in 2020, a target few companies could set.
 However, Bosch states that the company will achieve the biggest contribution to climate change mitigation as they increase the first two levers (energy efficiency and generation of renewable energy) while reducing the two latter (green energy purchases and carbon offsets).